kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Continuity.md

 If the fluid is incompressible then $\rho_1 = \rho_2$ and the density cancels from each side of the above expression.
 We are therefore left with the

 <div class="callout">
- continuity equation for incompressible fluids
+ Continuity equation for steady incompressible flow

  $$
  A_1 v_1=A_2 v_2